This topic describes the commands to view, create, delete, and scale virtual warehouses.

 Log on to the Hologres console.
 In the top menu bar, select the region where your instance is located.

-In the left submenu, click Virtual Warehouse Management and go to the Virtual Warehouse Resource Management tab.
+In the navigation pane on the left of the product page, click Virtual Warehouse Management and go to the Virtual Warehouse Resource Management tab.

 Click Create Virtual Warehouse.
-In the dialog, configure the following parameters and click OK.
+In the Create Virtual Warehouse dialog box, configure the following parameters and click OK.

 Description